On the Arrow of Time and Organized Complexity in the Universe

+In this section, we refer to the observable universe simply as "the universe."
+Thus, our hypothesis can be succinctly stated: “The law of increasing complexity emerges in the universe.”

-Even if the hypothesis is correct, it is difficult to strictly reduce the macroscopic law of increasing complexity to the fundamental physical laws strictly.
-However, an emergent macroscopic law depends on the fundamental physical laws.
-If the fundamental physical laws were to change, any macroscopic law emergent from them would have to change somehow.
-Accordingly, if the physical constants of fundamental physical laws were to change, the law of increasing complexity might not emerge.
+Macroscopic phenomena, such as the law of increasing complexity, emerge from fundamental physical laws.
+Therefore, this hypothesis implies that ``the law of increasing complexity emerges from the fundamental physical laws in this universe.''
+If these fundamental physical laws were to change, any macroscopic phenomena and laws emergent from them would necessarily be affected.
+Consequently, any significant alteration to the physical constants within these laws would likely prevent the emergence of the law of increasing complexity.